-- Samples will be tested to confirm evidence of field contamination (elevated PID readings, staining, odors, present of NAPL, etc.) to evaluate samples with the greatest evidence of apparent contamination. - Samples will be collected from approximately one to two feet below areas of apparent environmental impact for possible testing to assess the vertical extent and nature of the contamination. - Samples will be collected adjacent to subsurface structures of environmental concern such as abandoned utilities or other preferential pathways for contaminant migration. - Samples will be collected at the bedrock/overburden interface (if encountered). - Samples will be collected approximately one foot above the encountered water table.
+- Samples will be tested to confirm evidence of field contamination (elevated PID readings, staining, odors, present of NAPL, etc.) to evaluate samples with the greatest evidence of apparent contamination. - Samples will be collected from each significantly varying type of fill material encountered. - Samples will be collected from approximately one to two feet below areas of apparent environmental impact for possible testing to assess the vertical extent and nature of the contamination. - Samples will be collected adjacent to subsurface structures of environmental concern such as abandoned utilities or other preferential pathways for contaminant migration. - Samples will be collected at the bedrock/overburden interface (if encountered). - Samples will be collected approximately one foot above the encountered water table.